-104 - Travei .
-This category is for all staff or volunteer travel costs related to the program.
+104 - Travel: This category is for all staff or volunteer travel costs related to the program.
 Staff travel and operational travel (such as mileage paid for escort service) must be listed separately.
 Staff travel must be in support of the program.
-The mileage reimbursement rate for staff and operational travel must be shown under description of budget item, as follows Month x miles x cents x Staff= Sourcewise may limit travel reimbursement to State approved evels.

-105 - Training: This category refers to expenses incurred for paid staff and volunteer attendance at conferences, conventions and meetings that relate to the proposed program.
+The mileage reimbursement rate for staff and operational travel must be shown under description of budget item, as follows (Month x miles x cents x Staff \\\\\ ) 105 - Training: This category refers to expenses incurred for paid staff and volunteer attendance at conferences, conventions and meetings that relate to the proposed program.

-- 106 Equipment: Separate listings should be made in this category if equipment is to be purchased, or to be leased, and each item must be listed and described.
+106 - Equipment: Separate listings should be made in this category if equipment is to be purchased, or to be leased, and each item must be listed and described.
 If equipment is to be leased, indicate the cost per month.
 Also included in this category should be the cost of operations, repairs, and/or maintenance for equipment.
 Enter a separate listing for each item and indicate whether the cost is for operations, repairs and/or maintenance.
-Include the value of in-kind contributions. - 107 Occupancy: Enter the cost and specifics of all building space and utilities charged to this program.
+Include the value of in-kind contributions.

+107 - Occupancy: Enter the cost and specifics of all building space and utilities charged to this program.
 Indicate square footage, monthly rent, and time duration of lease, if applicable.
 If utilities are not included in the rental agreement, indicate and list separately.
-In-kind contributions should be entered at the fair market value or rental rate. - 108 Telephone: Enter the cost of telephone service necessary to support the program.
+In-kind contributions should be entered at the fair market value or rental rate.

+108 - Telephone: Enter the cost of telephone service necessary to support the program.

-- 109 Consumable Supplies: Enter the cost of items which are regularly consumed, including: bank checks, accounting or program forms, paper and fluid for duplicating, pens, paper clips, etc. - 110 -Printing and Publications: Enter the cost of outside printing.
-If a special or regular printing or mailing is to be done, indicate as a separate line item (Project Brochure 5,000 @ 12 cents per brochure).
-Enter the cost of publications that relate to the proposed program as a separate as a separate line item. - 111 Postage: Enter the cost of postage for regular and special mailings. - 112 Insurance: Record the cost of all insurance (except Workers Compensation or any employee health insurance) under this category, necessary to support the proposed program. - 113 Other Costs: Enter additional cost items which cannot be assigned to any other category.
+109 - Consumable Supplies: Enter the cost of items which are regularly consumed, including: bank checks, accounting or program forms, paper and fluid for duplicating, pens, paper clips, etc.

+110 -Printing and Publications: Enter the cost of outside printing.
+If a special or regular printing or mailing is to be done, indicate as a separate line item (Project Brochure - 5,000 @ 12 cents per brochure).
+Enter the cost of publications that relate to the proposed program as a separate as a separate line item.

+111 - Postage: Enter the cost of postage for regular and special mailings.

+112 - Insurance: Record the cost of all insurance (except Workers Compensation or any employee health insurance) under this category, necessary to support the proposed program.

+113 - Other Costs: Enter additional cost items which cannot be assigned to any other category.
 Any item listed must be organization, amount, time period, and a brief description of the service must be included.
-Some examples of other costs include: audit, accounting, taxes, licenses, legal services and advertising. - 114 Indirect Costs: This category is used only when the program is to be administered by an operating organization which is multi-operational.
+Some examples of other costs include: audit, accounting, taxes, licenses, legal services and advertising.

+114 - Indirect Costs: This category is used only\when the program is to be administered by an operating organization which is multi-operational.
 Indirect costs are those (a) incurred for a common or joint purpose benefiting more than one cost objective, and (b) not readily identifiable with the program itself, but which are nevertheless incurred by the contractor.
 In order to budget indirect costs, it is preferred that the contractor have an established indirect cost rate approved by the Department of Health and Human Services.
-SOURCEWISE will allow indirect costs up to a maximum of 8% of direct costs, excluding in-kind contributions, capital equipment and contract services. - 115 Subcontracts: An applicant proposing subcontracts to perform the requested service must provide detailed budget information for each of the proposed subcontractors using the same line item format as identified.
-The total of all subcontracted costs by category must be consolidated into the applicant agency's primary budget.
-Sourcewise maintains the right to approve, reject and/or modify any proposed subcontracts.
+Sourcewise will allow indirect costs up to a maximum of 8% of direct costs, excluding in-kind contributions, capital equipment and contract services.